TourTerrible/TourTerrible.github.io/_posts/2022-01-14-Project_ideas.md

 ### Spotify Friend Activity Chrome extension
 Spotify desktop app has a side panel to view friend activity to know what your friends are listening to.
-Spotify web app doesn't have this feature, idea is to develop a chrome extension that can show a panel similar to the desktop app.
+Spotify web app doesn't have this feature, idea is to develop a chrome extension that can <!--break-->show a panel similar to the desktop app.

 UPDATE: I developed something [similar](https://github.com/TourTerrible/spotify-friends-activity), though it can be improved further.